undeconstructed/lek-retejo/content/esperanto.md

     parent: "Pri"
 ---

+# Esperanto

 Esperanto was created with the aim to be a fair communication tool

+It is the most appropriate language to eliminate language barriers and to allow international communication for everybody on a basis of mutual respect and understanding.
+The aim of Esperanto is not to replace the other languages but to be a "bridge" between different language communities.

 <div class="video">
     <iframe src="https://www.youtube.com/embed/0KA-19zJetM" allowfullscreen></iframe>
 </div>

-It is the most appropriate language to eliminate language barriers and to allow international communication for everybody on a basis of mutual respect and understanding.
-The aim of Esperanto is not to replace the other languages but to be a "bridge" between different language communities.

 ## Easy and rich